When you’re invited to a wedding or are getting married yourself, the suit vs. tuxedo challenge emerges.

 Yet even the most elegant suit will never be as dressy as a tuxedo.

 Tuxedos are considered the most formal outfit a man can wear.
-Therefore, they are the standard at all black-tie events.
+Therefore, they are considered standard at all black-tie events.

 Suit vs. Tuxedo as Wedding Attire

-Whether it is your own or a friend’s, what you choose to wear to a wedding will depend on the formality.
-Formality is dictated by the time of day of the event, the season, and naturally by the host’s wishes.
+Whether it is your own or a friend’s, what you choose to wear to a wedding will depend on the dress code.
+It is dictated by the time of day of the event, the season, and naturally by the host’s wishes.

 Look at the wedding invitation for clues.
 It may tell you straight out that it is a black-tie event.
 Easy-peasy.
-Now you know to wear a tux.
+Now you know you’ll have to wear a tuxedo.

-Suits come in a tremendous variety of colors.
+Suits come in different colors and tremendous varieties of styles.

-Lighter colors such as light grey, blue, and tan look very nice and are good for more casual occasions.
-They are suitable for professional settings, daytime weddings, or an evening out.
+On the other hand, lighter colors such as light grey, blue, and tan look very nice and are good for more casual occasions, such as office settings or daytime weddings.

-There are far fewer color options when choosing a tuxedo.
-The only traditional choice is black.
+The most traditional tuxedo color choice is black.
 It is the highest level of formality and the only acceptable color in most cases.

 At first glance at a black jacket, you should be able to tell whether it is a suit or a tuxedo jacket.